 Maintaining a Robotic Pool Cleaner

-Empty and clean the filter bag or cartridge after every cleaning.
+Like pressure-side cleaners, robotic pool cleaners require you to empty and clean the filter bag or cartridge after every cleaning.

 It’s also a good idea to check for any debris trapped in the wheels or brushes after each cleaning.

 You’ll also need to replace certain components like brushes as they wear out.
 Not expensive and not frequent, though.
 Check the manual for the recommended replacement frequency.

 For winter storage, clean the filter bag/basket and store everything, including the power unit, inside away from direct sunlight.
 Roll up the cable and store it inside as well.

 - No installation required – simple plug and play.

 - They consume less electricity than other types of automative pool cleaners.

 - Most do a great job scrubbing and vacuuming the pool.

 - They do not burden your pool pump and filter.